taybenca/CV/README.md

  #### *Teamwork and Communication*

 Working as a team is something I think is essential because we can always learn and teach.
 It's a valuable exchange for everyone involved.
-When I was an operator at <a href="https://ithpharma.com/"> ITH </a>, the hospitals often asked for batches for inventories.
+When I was an operator at ITH Pharma, the hospitals often asked for batches for inventories.
 We needed to work as a team for better efficiency, where we were responsible for checking each other out.

-At makers, it was not much different.
+At Makers, it was not much different.
 Working as a team was something accomplished in some projects.
 Understanding each other's needs and difficulties was crucial to delivering the project we would like to present.

 *My blog post about it:<a href="https://medium.com/@tayannebencardino/teamwork-my-experience-at-makers-caf996feb0f5"> <b>TeamWork: my experience at Makers</b> </a>*

 #### *Pair programming*

-Pair programming was a skill I learned at makers that helps participants understand each other and their learning needs.
+Pair programming was a skill I learnt at makers that helps participants understand each other and their learning needs.

 Thinking together about the same problem makes the solution come faster, as well as understanding the problem.
 I understand pair programming as a way to help others.